AOMediaCodec/av1-mpeg2-ts/index.md

 **initial_presentation_delay_present** - Indicates **initial_presentation_delay_minus_one** field is present.

-**initial_presentation_delay_minus_one** - Ignored for MPEG-TS use, included only to aid conversion to/from ISOBMFF.
+**initial_presentation_delay_minus_one** - Ignored for MPEG-2 TS use, included only to aid conversion to/from ISOBMFF.

 ## 4 Carriage of AV1

 ### 4.1 Constraints for the transport of AV1

 For AV1 video streams, the following constraints additionally apply:
- * An AV1 video stream conforming to a profile defined in Annex A of AV1 Bitstream & Decoding Process Specification shall be an element of a Rec.
-ITU-T H.222.0 | ISO/IEC 13818-1 program and the stream_type for this elementary stream shall be equal to 0x06 (Rec.
-ITU-T H.222.0 | ISO/IEC 13818-1 PES packets containing private data).
+ * An AV1 video stream conforming to a profile defined in Annex A of AV1 Bitstream & Decoding Process Specification shall be an element of an MPEG-2 program and the stream_type for this elementary stream shall be equal to 0x06 (MPEG-2 PES packets containing private data).
  * An AV1 video stream shall have the low overhead byte stream format as defined in AV1 Bitstream & Decoding Process Specification.
  * An AV1 bitstream is composed of a sequence of OBUs, grouped into Decodable Frame Groups.
  * The sequence_header_obu as specified in AV1 Bitstream & Decoding Process Specification, that are necessary for decoding an AV1 video stream shall be present within the elementary stream carrying that AV1 video stream.